 Instead, create a clear script that goes step-by-step.
 It should include dialogue, as well as any actions that will be recorded.

 Trait #2: Audience-Focused

-Questions like these will inform the decisions you make as you develop the script, set, and storyboards.
+Questions like these and their answers will inform the decisions you make as you develop the script, set, and storyboards.
 With your audience in mind, you can use language and images that will resonate with them.